9thAAC/9thAAC.github.io/index.md

 Account: 1007 1018

-Please include your name and last name in the payment description, and email your payment details (e.g. pdf or sceenshot) to [Marcel Jackson](mailto:m.g.jackson@latrobe.edu.au?subject=Registration%20payment%20for%20AAC)
+Please include your name and last name in the payment description, and email your payment confirmation (e.g. pdf or sceenshot) to [Marcel Jackson](mailto:m.g.jackson@latrobe.edu.au?subject=Registration%20payment%20for%20AAC)

 Please see below for the schedule of conference registration fees.